SuperAce100/websight-v2/TRAINING_README.md

 ## Output Format

-The model outputs click coordinates as simple text:
+The model outputs PyAutoGUI commands:
 ```
+System: You are a GUI automation assistant.
+Given an image and a user instruction,
+        output the exact pyautogui.click(x, y) command to execute the action.
+        Coordinates are normalized to 1400x800 resolution.

 Input: <image>\nclick on the product link
-Output: 892, 336
+Output: pyautogui.click(892, 336)
 ```

-Coordinates are normalized to 1400x800 resolution.
+Coordinates are normalized to 1400x800 resolution and formatted as executable PyAutoGUI commands.

 ## Inference